Counselling and Mental Health

 You can also contact the Mental Health Access Line on 1800 011 511.
 This will put you through to the Hunter New England Mental Health Services – linked below.

-Here are some links to mental health services operating in the Hunter.
+Links to some mental health services operating in the Hunter